An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Introduction

 Classical receiver design employs a functional splitting of the process in the receiver into independent subtasks, as illustrated in Fig. \ref{fig:rx_flow}.
 Such a structure is suboptimal, since the information learned from the received signal in any of the subtasks is only utilized in subsequent subtasks.
 To remedy this sub-optimality feedback loops can be introduced between the functional blocks in the receiver.
-This is known as the turbo principle \cite{hagenauer-turbo} due to the resemblance to iterative decoding of turbo codes.
+This approach is known as the turbo principle \cite{douillard-iterative, tuchler-turbo} due to its resemblance to iterative decoding of turbo codes.

-Application of the turbo principle has lead to many iterative receiver designs, e.g. \cite{douillard-iterative, tuchler-turbo, wang-iterative, park-iterative, zhu-pilot}.
-Common to these works is that each of the subtasks are designed independently.
-Typically each subtask optimizes an objective function that depends on a selected inference principle, e.g. maximum likelihood (ML), maximum a-posteriori probability (MAP) or minimum mean squared error (MMSE).
+Application of the turbo principle has led to many iterative receiver designs, e.g. \cite{douillard-iterative, tuchler-turbo, park-iterative}.
+Common to these works is that each of the subtasks are designed independently using traditional methods such as maximum likelihood (ML), maximum a-posteriori probability (MAP) or minimum mean squared error (MMSE).
 The work \cite{worthen-unified} introduced receiver design from the perspective of inference in a factor graph.
-This allows receivers to be designed such that the subtasks work together to optimize a joint objective function, which for example could be the MAP estimate of the information bits.
-We refer to such receivers as joint channel estimation and decoding (JCED) receivers.
-Due to tractability and computational constraints, approximate inference methods must be employed for JCED receiver design.
-Examples of such approximated designs use expectation propagation in \cite{wu-expectation}, belief propagation (BP) with approximated messages in \cite{zhu-message}, combined BP and mean-field (MF) in \cite{manchon-receiver, badiu-message}, relaxed BP in \cite{schniter-belief} and generalized approximate message-passing (GAMP) in \cite{schniter-message}.
+This allows for the receiver subtasks to be designed \textit{jointly} with a certain objective in mind; a common example is to seek the MAP estimate of the information bits.
+Due to tractability and computational constraints, approximate inference methods must be employed for iterative receiver design.
+Examples of such methods are expectation propagation \cite{wu-expectation}, belief propagation (BP) with approximated messages \cite{zhu-message}, combined BP and mean-field (MF) \cite{riegler-merging, badiu-message}, relaxed BP \cite{schniter-belief} and generalized approximate message-passing (GAMP) \cite{schniter-message}.